Discharge of contract and remedies - Injunctions

 Public Interest

-If granting an injunction would negatively impact the public interest, the court may refuse to issue it.
+If granting the injunction would harm the public interest, the court may refuse to grant it.

 The answers, solutions, explanations, and written content provided on this page represent PastPaperHero's interpretation of academic material and potential responses to given questions.
 These are not guaranteed to be the only correct or definitive answers or explanations.
 Alternative valid responses, interpretations, or approaches may exist.
 If you believe any content is incorrect, outdated, or could be improved, please get in touch with us and we will review and make necessary amendments if we deem it appropriate.
 As per our terms and conditions, PastPaperHero shall not be held liable or responsible for any consequences arising.
 This includes, but is not limited to, incorrect answers in assignments, exams, or any form of testing administered by educational institutions or examination boards, as well as any misunderstandings or misapplications of concepts explained in our written content.
 Users are responsible for verifying that the methods, procedures, and explanations presented align with those taught in their respective educational settings and with current academic standards.
 While we strive to provide high-quality, accurate, and up-to-date content, PastPaperHero does not guarantee the completeness or accuracy of our written explanations, nor any specific outcomes in academic understanding or testing, whether formal or informal.